BenDavies1218/Python/workbook/WorkBook.md

     4. class payment:
        - Take the payment from the customer.
     5. class order confirmation:
-       - This class would send the order to the kitchen and end once the customer recieves the food.
+       - This class would send the order to the kitchen so they can accept the order.
+    6. class kitchen prepares order:
+       - Order being prepared.
+    7. class send food to customer:
+       - Once the order has been prepared it can be delivered to the customer.
+    8. class review:
+       - this will ask the customer how there experience was

 ## _Question 12_
 ```